hyperstack-org/hyperstack/docs/dsl/hyper-router.md

 end
 ```

-+ It is recommended to inherit from `Hyperstack::Router::Component` for components mounted by routes.
++ It is recommended to inherit from `Hyperloop::Router::Component` for components mounted by routes.
 + This automatically sets the `match`, `location`, and `history` params,
 and also gives you instance methods with those names.
 + You can use either `params.match` or just `match`.